-are set each year by the Board of Trustees.
-For students who pay on a per-credit basis, tuition-is assessed for every course for which a student registers and is charged to student accounts.
-A tuition adjustment-may be applicable if a student drops a course by submitting the ADD OR DROP COURSES FORM by the stated-deadline as set forth in the Tuition Adjustment Refund Policy in this section.
-The prevailing fee schedule is available-on the website at My LTS-For Students.
+Tuition and Fees are set each year by the Board of Trustees.
+For students who pay on a per-credit basis, tuition is assessed for every course for which a student registers and is charged to student accounts.
+A tuition adjustment may be applicable if a student drops a course in AMOS by the stated deadline as set forth in the Tuition Adjustment Refund Policy in this section.
+The prevailing fee schedule is available on the website at My LTS - For Students.
 Note: Non-attendance does not constitute a course drop.
-It is the responsibility of the student to submit the Drop form by the deadline to drop courses without penalty to be-considered for a tuition adjustment (see Section 5).
+It is the responsibility of the student to drop their course in AMOS during the official drop/add period to be considered for a tuition adjustment (see Section 5).